 Do you have students that struggle to hold a pencil or pay attention in class?
 That’s where we come in useful.
 Having a team of in-house Occupational Therapists (OTs) in a school setting is a relatively new concept, albeit an important one.
 The role of the OT is to assist people in developing independence in their daily occupations.
 A child’s occupation is working (and playing!) in school, so therefore it makes sense that they are supported within this environment.
 After all, children spend over 50% of their waking hours at school.

 A new model of inclusion

 I am very fortunate to work in a forward-thinking school, which is paving the way across Asia for this model of inclusion.
-At Stamford American International School Singapore, we have a large Student Support Department of almost 70 staff, including 5 OTs and 5 Speech and Language Therapists.
+At Stamford American International School Singapore, we have a large Support Department of almost 70 staff, including 5 OTs and 5 Speech and Language Therapists.
 On top of this, we have in-house school psychologists, behavior specialists, academic support teachers, counselors, a team of nurses and an early interventionist on our team.
 And yes – we are a mainstream school!

 “My kids just can’t sit still – help!”.